rganly/Lifetime-Reproductive-Success/Finnish/README.md

 ## 4. Demographic info for everyone in the population register
 04_Pedigree.R
-Aim: pedigree (id, father, mother, sex, and birth_date)
+Aim: pedigree (id, father, mother, sex, and birth_date), which is an efficient way to store all familial relationships.

 04_Demo.R
 Aim: Demographic info for every one appear in the population register